 As we hurtle towards death, our bodies also produce less elastin.
 Elastin is a protein found in connective tissue which allows our bodies to resume their shapes after stretching or contracting.
 Elastin is like a rubber band:

 But if you strain the springiness of the elastin too much/too frequently, the skin has difficulty springing back, and you develop grooves in your skin.
-This happens with repeated facial expressions such as squinting, laughing, and “Holy shit I’m about to cum”ing which is why young people can develop crows feet and other various lines.
+This happens with repeated facial expressions such as squinting and laughing which is why young people can develop crows feet and other various lines.
 For me, I’ve already developed lines on my forehead from spending the majority of the last 26 years lifting my eyebrows in a questioning glance then furrowing my eyebrows in profound thought.

 The two proteins mentioned above work together to keep our skin firm and resistant.
 Collage is the strength upon which the outer layer of the skin is anchored (located in the lower layers of the dermis).
 Elastin is responsible for the softness and elasticity of the skin (located in the middle layer of the dermis).